-If a Protocol Amendment affects the Schedule of Events (SOE), a revised SOE will also need to be uploaded to the RIF Amendment application, so that the Coverage Analysis (CA) and Budget can be reviewed and updated for billing compliance.
+If a Protocol Amendment affects the Schedule of Events (SOE), a revised SOE will also need to emailed to the RIA submission email , so that the Coverage Analysis (CA) and Budget can be reviewed and updated for billing compliance.

-Can I submit my Clinical Trial Agreement (CTA) to the RIF?
+Can I submit my Clinical Trial Agreement (CTA) to the RIA?

-Yes, UAHS Research Administration will route the agreement to CRSP after feasibility approval and monitor CTA negotiations.
+Yes, UAHS Research Administration will route the agreement to the UAHS contracts group after feasibility approval and monitor CTA negotiations.
 Contact CRC@email.arizona.edu with questions about the clinical trial agreement process.

 I work in another College outside UAHS.
-Is the RIF for me?
+Is the RIA for me?

-Yes, the RIF must be completed for all research utilizing any data, patients, employees, services, or other resources of a clinical provider including Banner Health and Dignity Health.
+Yes, the RIA must be completed for all research utilizing any data, patients, employees, services, and/or other resources of a clinical provider including Banner Health.